MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - For internet outbound protection and filtering, consider deploying Azure Firewall in the virtual hub.

-- If partner NVAs are required for east/west or south/north traffic protection and filtering, as Azure Virtual WAN doesn't allow deploying such security NVAs in the virtual hub, evaluate whether deploying those NVAs to a separate spoke virtual network and configuring static routing as described [here](/azure/virtual-wan/scenario-route-through-nva) would meet your requirements.
+- If partner NVAs are required for east/west or south/north traffic protection and filtering, as Azure Virtual WAN doesn't allow deploying such security NVAs in the virtual hub, evaluate whether deploying those NVAs to a separate spoke virtual network and configuring static routing as described in [Scenario: Route traffic through an NVA](/azure/virtual-wan/scenario-route-through-nva) will meet your requirements.
 As an alternative, consider a traditional network topology based on the hub and spoke model, as partner NVAs can be deployed in a regular hub virtual network.

 - When you're deploying partner networking technologies and NVAs, follow the partner vendor's guidance to ensure there are no conflicting configurations with Azure networking.